xuankimtran/docs-1/pages/katalon-studio/docs/mobile-on-macos.md

 description:
 ---

-## Katalon Studio Supported Environment on macOS
+## Supported Environments on macOS

 * Appium: 1.12.1 onwards
 * Android: 6.x onwards
 * iOS: 9.x onwards

-> Attention
+> **Note**:
 >
 > Some emulators have already supported Appium through their installations.
-Thus, if you want to run an application on an emulator, check you emulator's settings before proceeding with Appium installation.
+Thus, if you want to run an application on an emulator, check your emulators' settings before proceeding with the Appium installation.

 ## Android

 ### Required components

-If you want to test an Android application on your local device.
-You will need to install [Appium](http://appium.io).
+If you want to test an Android application on your local device, you need to install [Appium](http://appium.io).
 The basic steps are:

 * Install NodeJS